MdSazzadIslam/jwt-access-refresh-token-node-mongo/README.md

 5.Your auth server will have an API exposed which will accept refresh token and checks for its validity and return a new access token.

 6.Once the refresh token is expired, the User will be logged out.

+Don't forget to give this repo a ⭐ if you like and want to appreciate my efforts